Caoimhín Kelleher: International career

 Kelleher featured for the Republic of Ireland U17s in the 2015 UEFA European Under-17 Championship.
 He was capped by his country at under-17 level in 2014, making his debut against Malta.
 He has also been capped at under-19 and under-21 level.

 Kelleher was named in the senior Republic of Ireland squad for the first time on 6 November 2018, for the friendly match against Northern Ireland and the UEFA Nations League match against Denmark later in the month.
 On 8 June 2021, Kelleher made his senior Ireland debut, coming on as a half-time substitute against Hungary in a 0–0 draw.

 On 14 November 2024, Kelleher saved Joel Pohjanpalo's penalty in the 77th minute in Ireland's Nations League qualifying game against Finland which led them to a third-place playoff spot in the competition.

 Personal life

 Kelleher's older brother Fiacre is also a footballer.
 He has three other older brothers who played hurling.
 In June 2025, he announced his engagement to his girlfriend Eimear Murphy.
+The couple's first child was born in February 2026.